hinrikur/far-ABLTagger/README.md

 ## Contents
-This repo has three folders:
+This repo has four folders:

+#### far-ABLTagger

+The full ABLTagger system ([Steingrímsson et al.](https://github.com/steinst/ABLTagger)), modified for tagging Faroese text.
+Models and necessary pre-processing scripts included.

 #### Sosialurin corpus

 The [Sosialurin corpus](http://ark.axeltra.com/index.php?type=person|lng=en|id=18), originally compiled in 2004 and revised in 2011, was pre-processed for this project to various degrees and several versions are provided here: